zowe/docs-site/docs/user-guide/k8s-config.md

    * `APIML_GATEWAY_EXTERNAL_MAPPER` should be set to `https://${GATEWAY_HOST}:${GATEWAY_PORT}/zss/api/v1/certificate/x509/map`.
    * `APIML_SECURITY_AUTHORIZATION_ENDPOINT_URL` should be set to `https://${GATEWAY_HOST}:${GATEWAY_PORT}/zss/api/v1/saf-auth`.
    * `ZOWE_EXPLORER_FRAME_ANCESTORS` should be set to `${ZOWE_EXTERNAL_HOST}:*`
    * `ZWE_CACHING_SERVICE_PERSISTENT` should NOT be set to `VSAM`. `redis` is suggested.
-Follow [Redis configuration](https://docs.zowe.org/stable/extend/extend-apiml/api-mediation-redis/#redis-configuration) documentation to customize other redis related variables.
-Leave the value to empty for debugging purpose.
+Follow [Redis configuration](https://docs.zowe.org/stable/extend/extend-apiml/api-mediation-redis/#redis-configuration) documentation to customize other Redis related variables.
+Leave the value to empty for debugging purposes.
    * Must append and customize these 2 values:
      * `ZWED_agent_host=${ZOWE_ZOS_HOST}`
      * `ZWED_agent_https_port=${ZOWE_ZSS_SERVER_PORT}`

-   If you are using `zowe.yaml`, the above configuration items are still valid, but should use the matching `zowe.yaml` configuration entries.
+   If you are using `zowe.yaml`, the above configuration items are still valid but should use the matching `zowe.yaml` configuration entries.
 Check [Updating the zowe.yaml configuration file](configure-instance-directory#updating-the-zoweyaml-configuration-file) for more details.

 2. A ConfigMap, with values based upon a Zowe keystore's `zowe-certificates.env` and similar to the example `samples/certificates-cm.yaml`.